Generic Name: conjugated estrogens (vaginal) (KON joo gay ted ES troe jenz)

 Your doctor should check your progress on a regular basis to determine whether you should continue this treatment.
 Self-examine your breasts for lumps on a monthly basis, and have regular mammograms.

-If you need major surgery with long-term bed rest, you may need to stop using this medicine for a short time.
+If you need major surgery or will be on long-term bed rest, you may need to stop using conjugated estrogens for a short time.
 Any doctor or surgeon who treats you should know that you are using vaginal conjugated estrogens.

 Store at room temperature away from moisture and heat.